spacelift-io/user-documentation/docs/concepts/policy/notification-policy.md

     Documentation section about [Slack](../../integrations/slack.md) includes additional information like: available actions, slack access policies and more.
 Consider exploring that part of documentation first.

-Another important point ot mention is that the rules for slack require a `channel_id` to be defined, it can be easily found at the bottom of a channel's details section:
+Another important point to mention is that the rules for slack require a `channel_id` to be defined, it can be easily found at the bottom of a channel's details section:

 ![](../../assets/screenshots/slack_channel_details.png)